pkpio/PDL/README.md

 Organisation
 ------------------------------------------------------------------------
-Hardware - Contains verilog project code to be programmed onto the FPGA Software - Contains software tester that sends and collects data from the FPGA
+Hardware - Contains verilog project code to be programmed onto the FPGA <br>
+Software - Contains software tester that sends and collects data from the FPGA